TradeSgnl Logo

 Max Trades

-Maximum total number of open trades across all symbols (0 = no limit)
+Maximum open trades across all symbols (0 = no limit)

 Recommended